 |Exercising Safely and Effectively||Health and Well Being Activities|

 During key stage 3, students become more expert in their skills and techniques, and learn how to apply them in different activities.
 They start to understand what makes an effective performance and how to apply these principles to their own and others’ work.
 They learn to take the initiative and make decisions for themselves about what to do to improve performance.
 They start to identify the types of activity they prefer, and take a variety of roles, such as leader, coach and official.
+In Key Stage 4 students become more independent and take more control over their roles and responsibilities in lessons and activities.

 Ways in which you can support your child’s progress: